FarronF/limerick-council-meetings/meetings/2021/12/20-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 20th December 2021.md

 Street and place automated bollards to facilitate controlled deliveries and emergency access, such

-a closure will improve the safety of pedestrians.---
+a closure will improve the safety of pedestrians.
+---
 2

 **5.Question submitted by Councillor S. Kiely**